 Melnik’s town is worth traveling for – it features a picturesque array of historical houses and the best red wine in Bulgaria.
 Having only 385 inhabitants, it’s officially Bulgaria’s smallest town.

 By Sarah Carter from A Social Nomad

-Thick stone walls protect the 8800 square meter complex, with glorious colorful architecture and religious iconography.
+Thick stone walls protect the 8800 square meter complex with glorious colorful architecture and religious iconography.
 The black, red, and white striped archways and colonnades under the bright yellow domes are stunning.
-Set in amongst the heavily treed Rila Mountains, this is a stunning location to visit.
+This is a stunning location to visit amongst the heavily treed Rila Mountains.
 It’s also worth making time to stay for lunch, local trout, and a glass of Bulgarian wine sitting at the restaurant by the river is a fabulous way to explore locally.